 E-tendering is useful because it guides you through a very structured process.
-Unlike conventional tendering, e-tendering takes you step by step through the tender and sometimes you even have to complete one part before you can progress to the next.
-Even if that is not the case, the e-tender system will be divided into discrete sections and usually, it will have very prescriptive questions so it will be easier to give the client the response they are looking for.
+Unlike traditional tendering processes, e-tendering takes you step by step through the tender and sometimes requires you to complete one part before you can progress to the next.
+Even if that is not the case, the e-tender system will be divided into discrete sections and will usually have very prescriptive questions, making it easier to provide the buyer with the information they require.

-We believe that e-tendering goes some way to levelling the playing field.
+For that reason, e-tendering goes some way to levelling the playing field.
 With a conventional tender, factors such as design flair and addressing criteria beyond what has been requested may unduly impact on the outcome.
-With an e-tender, everyone is answering the same questions and often within a set word limit so it should be much easier for the evaluator to reach an objective decision.
+With an e-tender, everyone is answering the same questions and often within a set word limit, so it should be much easier for the evaluator to reach an objective decision.

-Using an e-tendering portal (e-portal) also means that it is much easier to pick up where you left off, some e-tendering portals even have a percentage telling you much you have completed and how much of your bid is outstanding, which is handy for project management and keeping your tender on track.
+Using an e-tendering portal (e-portal) also means that it is much easier to pick up where you left off.
+Many major e-tendering portals even provide a progress bar and percentage, telling you much you have completed and how much of your bid is outstanding, which is handy for project management and keeping your tender on track.

 Disadvantages of e-tendering

 The downside of this type of tendering is that there can be a lot of questions.
-It can seem like a marathon and often the questions do not seem to link through to one another.
+It can seem like a marathon, and often the questions do not seem to link through to one another.
 When writing a proposal, you can think about telling a cohesive story throughout the course of your submission, but e-tenders with highly prescriptive evaluation criteria and pre-defined, word-limited questions make that challenging.

-This makes e-tendering difficult to do for long spells.
-The questions can be disjointed and badly worded and it breaks up the flow.
-Sometimes the e-tenders are very dense and confusing, difficult to navigate and even more difficult to access in the first place – especially the portals used to host the process.
+The questions can be disjointed and badly worded, which can further break up the flow of the finished submission.
+Sometimes, the e-tenders are very dense and confusing, difficult to navigate and even more difficult to access in the first place, which might deter less experienced bidders from participating.